opencog/learn/run/README.md

 ========================

 The scripts here are used to automate the operation of the language-learning pipeline.
-Currently, it consists of five or six steps:
+Currently, it consists of five or six semi-automated steps.
+These steps are "semi-automated", in that they are meant to be run by hand, by running the shell scripts in each directory.

+An (almost) "fully automated" script is provided in `all-in-one.sh`.
+Currently, it only automates steps 2 and 3.

 * Artificial grammar generation.
 Automation scripts can be found in the [1-gen-dict](1-gen-dict) directory.
 This is required for calibration